 Barnaby was diagnosed with arthritis and a bad back at the age of just three.
 He is a wonderful dog and great company for me as someone who works from home.
 He is gentle and loving, if a teeny bit chaotic – but as I have been told many a time, the same can be said of the home he lives in.
 On his home patch he is wonderful.
 Once you have been welcomed into Chez Grogan you will be overcome with love, licks and numerous toys and chewy things.
 However, the pain he has suffered with his back and the arthritis kept at bay with supplements has resulted in a suspicion of strangers – human and canine – that sometimes (and it is seemingly random) results in a display of aggression quite unlike his ‘real’ self.
 He barks and bares his teeth, his hackles rise and as a large black dog, looks like the Hound of the Baskervilles.
 Scary, but there is something in him that wants to protect himself, and us as his family (or pack).

 Some might say such a dog should be put down.
 But that isn’t necessary if the owner of such a dog is responsible and takes proper precautions.
-If Barnaby hurt a child I would never forgive myself and he would have to be put down.
-Everyone loses.
+If Barnaby hurt a child I would never forgive myself and we would have to take expert advice on whether he could be kept safely.
 But if I ensure he is walked where it is safe and other walkers, dog owners and the public know that he ‘needs his space’ all is well.
 That is where the Yellow Dog Project comes in.
 Their website explains that the project means that:

 when you see a dog with a YELLOW ribbon, bandanna or similar on the leash or on the dog, this is a dog which needs some space.
 Please, do not approach this dog or its people with your dog.
 They are indicating that their dog cannot be close to other dogs.
 How close is too close?
 Only the dog or his people know, so maintain distance and give them time to move out of your way.